 Soloists may only place once with their highest scoring routine.

 Ultimate Title Runner ups receive runner up crowns/hats and certificates.
-Ultimate Title Winners receive trophy, sash, and winner crown/hat.
+Ultimate Title Winners receive certificate, winner crown/hat, trophy, and sash.

 Student Choreography winner receives certificate.